rharendy/south-korea-trip/_markdown_files/19-food-and-grocery.md

 ---
 layout: default
-title: Food Options to Stock at Your Accommodations
+title: Budget-friendly Food Options to Stock
 ---
 Stocking budget-friendly food items at your hotel can be convenient for quick meals, snacks, and saving money during your trip.
 Here are some affordable food options to consider stocking: